-Online lectures will be available a month prior to the live course and registrants will be notified via email with instructions on how to access them.
+Online lectures will be available 30 days prior to the live course and registrants will be notified via email with instructions on how to access them.
 It is strongly recommended that registrants view the online lectures before arriving at the live course.
 Take a look at the videos below for a preview of some of the online lectures.

 Needle Tracking and Ultrasound-Guided Injection Technique

 |Early-Bird (May 15-September 5)

 | Regular (September 6- Onsite)